rigetti/forest-benchmarking/docs/Superoperator representations.md

 # Superoperator representations

 This document summarizes our conventions for the different superoperator representations.
 We show how to apply the channels to states in these represenations and how to convert channels between a subset of representations.
+By combining these conversion methods you can convert between any of the channel representations.

-At the bottom of the document you can find a list of references if you need more information.
-These references explain, for example, when how to determine if a channel is unital or completely postive in the different representations.
+At the bottom of the document there is a list of references with more information.
+These references explain, for example how to determine if a channel is unital or completely postive in the different representations.

 ## `vec` and `unvec`
 Consider an $m\times m$ matrix